Tag Archives: fear

 Now, what do I do?
 Do I get on the next train?
 Was this worth being late for work?
 If I am over reacting and being paranoid, how do I explain that?
 How can I get on the next train with my suspicions?
 What if I am right?
 What good will I be to anyone if something happens?
 I will just be stuck on the next train, stuck underground.
 With that, I ran up the stairs and found the first uniform I could.
 It turned out to be a bus driver to whom I reported what I saw.

-I spend the next few hours waiting for something on the news and was grateful that there wasn’t anything.
-Then I spend the next two week scouring the internet looking for the lettering I saw and a general image of what he looked like.
-Two weeks later there was another attack this time in Brussels.
+I spent the next few hours waiting for something on the news and was grateful that there wasn’t anything.
+Then, I spent the next two weeks scouring the internet looking for the lettering I saw and a general image of what he looked like.
+Two weeks later, there was another attack, this time in Brussels.
 My experience was terrifying and so insignificant in comparison to what all of those people felt and continue to feel.
 The images of people fleeing and victims struck down are devastating and heart wrenching.
-I refuse to let my fear outweigh my anger but I will continue to be pissed off and vigilant.
+I refuse to let my fear outweigh my anger, but I will continue to be pissed off and vigilant.